DeanoPHP/msp3/README.md

 - **🌍 Location-Based Listings** – Businesses and promotions are tailored to local customers.
 - **🎨 Responsive & Modern Design** – Built with **Materialize** for a clean, professional look.
 - **🔒 Secure Authentication** – Users must register to access full business profiles and engage with owners.

+## 🧠 Design Decisions

+### 🪟 Introductory Pop-Up Window

+To enhance user engagement and clearly communicate the platform's purpose, I implemented a **pop-up window that appears when users first visit the site**.
+This window serves as a brief introduction and welcome message, helping first-time visitors understand the site's core value and how to get started.

+The goal is to ensure users don’t feel lost or confused upon arrival, especially since the platform offers unique features for both business owners and customers.

+🔹 **Benefits of the Pop-Up Window**:
+- Improves first-time user understanding and retention
+- Clearly highlights the platform's value proposition
+- Encourages users to register or explore promotions right away

 ## ✅ Testing